gramiojs/documentation/docs/keyboards/inline-keyboard.md

 new InlineKeyboard().game("text", {}); // ??? no params...
 ```

-> [!DANGER]
-> TelegramCallbackGame is empty (placeholder Telegram Bot API Object) and keyboard is not working yet

 > [!WARNING]
 > This type of button **must** always be the first button in the first row.